Topic outline

 The following table summarises the complaint routes that are frequently used:

-Complaints to
+Complaints made to

 Detail and links

-LA or Director of Children’s Services directly
+The LA or Director of Children’s Services - directly

 Complaints about a school matter

-Refer complainant to school’s/Trust’s complaints’ policy
+• refers the complainant to school’s/Trust’s complaints’ policy

-Update Assistant Director (AD) – update County Education Manager (CEM)
+• update Assistant Director (AD) – update County Education Manager (CEM)

 Ofsted

-Ofsted should triage the complaint to determine whether it meets a threshold of safeguarding they have – categorise the concern, and share it with the LA, or dismiss.
-Rarely is the concern dismissed.
+Ofsted should triage the complaint to determine whether it meets their threshold for safeguarding, categorise the concern and share it with the LA, or dismiss.

 • AD shares with relevant CEM